tbullmann/hana/hana/README.md

 # hana: high density micro electrode array recordings analysis

-Hana is a Python library for analysing recordings made by high density micro electrode array, distributed under the open-source, BSD-like licence.
+Hana is a Python library for analysing recordings made by high density micro electrode array.

 If you use this library in your research, please cite:

-> Bullmann T, Huber S, Deligkaris K, Hierlemann A and Frey U (????) ????
+> Bullmann T, et al. Network analysis of high-density microelectrode recordings (????) ????

 ## Disclaimer